-Contractor, including its subcontractors, if any, shall maintain all books, documents, papers, accounting records and other evidence pertaining to costs incurred and to make such materials available at their respective offices at all reasonable times during the contract period and for three (3) years from the date of the final payment under the contract, for inspection by DPHSS, DSC, the Public Auditor, and the Inspector General of the United Stated Department of Health and Human Services, Administration for Community Living, or their delegates.
-Each subcontract by contractor pursuant to this contract shall include a provision containing the conditions of this section.
+The Offeror, including its subcontractors, if any, shall maintain all books, documents, papers, accounting records and other evidence pertaining to costs incurred and to make such materials available at their respective offices at all reasonable times during the contract period and for three (3) years from the date of the final payment under the contract, for inspection by DPHSS, DSC, the Public Auditor, and any applicable Federal Granting Agency, Inspector General or its delegate.
+Each subcontract by the Offeror pursuant to this Agreement shall include a provision containing the conditions of this Section.